Osteogenesis Imperfecta in Children

 The symptoms of osteogenesis imperfecta may look like other medical conditions.
 Always

-consult your child's health care provider for a diagnosis.
+see your child's healthcare provider for a diagnosis.

 Your baby's healthcare provider will ask questions about your baby's medical history,